AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## BPDU Guard

-BPDU Guard protects the integrity of ports that are configured as STP edge ports.
-If any BPDU is received on an STP edge port, that port is put into an error-disabled state.
-The port is shut down and must be manually re-enabled or automatically recovered through the error-disabled timeout function.
+BPDU Guard safeguards the stability of ports set up as STP edge ports.
+When a BPDU is detected on an STP edge port, the port transitions into an error-disabled state.
+This results in the port being deactivated and it requires manual reactivation or automatic recovery via the error-disabled timeout feature.

 Global BPDU Guard is disabled by default.